emmaking-smith/SET_LSF_CODE/README.md

 * The modules for automatically extracting the reaction sites from input excel data.
 * The module used to find and cluster maximally different molecules used in prospective validation.

+### Fukui_Additions:
+* The module to set up the MPNN with Fukui indices as part of the atom featurization.

+### Jensen_comparison:
+* The modules used to setup the training / testing data for comparison to Jensen *et al.*'s ml-QM-GNN.

 ## How to Use
 To run predictions on new molecules:
 1. Prepare an excel file in the format of ```prospective_with_product_smiles.xlsx```.